 Another Burner, which I turned on and put into my jacket pocket, a thousand dollars cash, which I buried in the bottom of my bag for safe keeping, and a bag of coke.
 I wadded up the white powder in the envelope and threw it away in the nearest trashcan, I never touched anything harder the booze or weed on principal, and was not about to start.

 I unwrapped my sandwich, and used a napkin to wipe off the remains of my lipstick before eating, no sense ruining my food with a seasoning provided by the cosmetic companies.
 I paid zero attention to people as they came and went from the terminal, their lives were their own and I could care less about their stories.
 Chewing at the food in my mouth, I scrolled through my phone for some music while I ate.
 I was about to select Placebo when I knocked the empty paper cup from Starbucks off the counter.
-I put the phone back in my pocket annoyed at my clumsiness, and took another bite of sandwich before slipping off the stool to get the cup.
+I put the phone back in my pocket, annoyed at my clumsiness and took another bite of sandwich before slipping off the stool to get the cup.

 It was providence that I did knock the empty cup off the counter, because they would have seen me first.

-I froze for a moment as panic clawed at my brain and throat, there was something vaguely familiar about Surfer, as if I had seen him before today but I couldn't put my finger on it.
+I froze for a moment as panic clawed at my brain and throat as they walked together, there was something vaguely familiar about Surfer, as if I had seen him before today but I couldn't put my finger on it.
 Twilight scanned the waiting area, his stance completely relaxed and Surfer gestured for them to take different sides of the terminal as there was a large blind spot in the center of the waiting area where the ticket booth was.
 I held my breath as Twilight walked past me.
-Staying down and out of view under the counter and peeking at them through the crack between the chairs, I watched his back as it moved further along and past me.
+Staying down and out of view under the counter and peeking at them through the crack between the chairs, I watched his back as he moved further along and past me.
 His hair was longer than I originally thought and as Surfer made his way around the far side of the ticket booth and out of sight, I took my chance on escape.

 Grabbing my bag off the seat and fumbling with the last of my sandwich and the wrapper, I moved quickly and quietly.
-I walked backwards a bit toward the ramp and as I turned to walk down the ramp my heart sank into my feet when I came face to face with Twilight.
+I walked backwards a bit toward the ramp toward the street, and as I turned to walk down the ramp my heart sank into my feet when I came face to face with Twilight.
 Unable to comprehend how quickly he got behind me, I noticed that he seemed to study me with cool blue eyes and he pinned me to my spot further with a predatory grin.

 "Hello…."
 Was all he got out before I reacted, I shoved into him, placing my heel behind his ankle intending to throw him down but he was a good foot taller than me.
 I shoved him with one hand, and smashed the partially eaten sandwich into his face as a diversion.
 He went over backwards and I wasted no time running, hearing a set of heaver feet running up to help his friend as I hauled ass out onto the Seattle Streets.

 Twilight wasted no time getting back up, and I turned as I ran to see them both burst through the doors of the terminal as I ran north along the Waterfront.
-With two larger men chasing me, I only had two advantages on them, how well I knew these streets and how small I was.
+With two larger men chasing me I only had two advantages on them, how well I knew these streets and how small I was.

-I hoped to gain some headway on the duo so I could duck into Pirates Plunder, from the exit at the back of the store I could get lost on the Pier as it was a rabbits warren of shops, restaurants, and an arcade near the back.
+I hoped to gain some headway on the duo so I could duck into Pirates Plunder, from the exit at the back of the store I could get lost on the Pier as it was a rabbits warren of shops, restaurants and an arcade near the back.
 Using my size as my advantage, I could find a way to double back and hopefully loose them or even hide until they figured they lost me and gave up.
-After that, I could catch a bus back to the Needle, and from there I would find a place to lay low for the next few days.
+After that, I could catch a bus back to the Needle and from there I would find a place to lay low for the next few days.

 "You are a vexing little mouse girl."
 Twilight said smoothly as he stood up.
 "Not wise to do that, perhaps you do not understand that I am a creature with bigger claws."